 Now You Know How It Works: Pictures and Answers for the Curious Mind by Valorie Fisher

 Young mechanical engineers will enjoy this book that takes apart everyday objects and explains how they work.
 The layout is pretty busy which makes this visually unattractive and I really didn’t care for the plastic figurine toys as illustrations.
 Still, it satisfies those kids who want to know how things work.
-I think the concepts are for older kids age 6 and up though the illustrations skew younger. [nonfiction picture book, ages 6 and up]
+I think the concepts are for older kids ages 6 and up, though the illustrations skew younger. [nonfiction picture book, ages 6 and up]

 Destroy This Book in the Name of Science by Mike Barfield